 Course requirements for the undergraduate elementary teacher education program include:

-- ED 100a, Exploring Teaching- Elementary and Preschool (includes three hours per week lab observations in a local school) should be taken in the fall semester of either the sophomore or junior year (sophomore is recommended).
+- ED 100a, Exploring Teaching- Elementary and Preschool includes three hours per week lab observations in a local public school or Lemberg Children's Center and should be taken in the fall semester of either the freshman or sophomore year.

-- ED 107a, Teaching and Learning Reading in Elementary and Preschools, a spring-semester course (sophomore or junior year) that includes two hours per week lab observations and some reading instruction (prerequisite: ED 100a).
+- ED 107a, Teaching and Learning Reading in Elementary and Preschools, a spring semester course (sophomore or junior year) includes two hours per week lab observations and some reading instruction (prerequisite: ED 100a).

-- MATH 3a, Mathematics for Elementary and Middle School Teachers (unless waived upon education program and mathematics department review).
+- MATH 3a, Mathematics for Elementary and Middle School Teachers (unless waived upon education program review).
 Please note this course is offered during spring semester of alternate years.

 - ED 101b, Arts, Multiculturalism, and Other Topics, and ED 111e, Student Teaching, spring of the senior year.
-Students are expected to take no other courses than ED 101b and ED 111e, full-time student teaching, in the spring semester of the senior year.
+Students are expected to take no other courses than ED 101b and ED 111e, full-time student teaching, in the spring semester of the senior year (or 7th semester for mid-year students).

-Students should consult Prof. Dirck Roosevelt, the Education Program faculty advisor for elementary candidates, regarding these and other program requirements as soon as possible, preferably during the freshman year.
+Students should consult Rachel Kramer Theodorou, the Education Program Elementary Faculty Leader, regarding these and other program requirements as soon as possible, preferably during the freshman year.

 Middle and High School Teacher Preparation Program